jaejunh/clj-esptool/README.md

 * Getting Started
 * Using clj-esptool with Leiningen
-* Running "first demo: select * from LogDataEvent" with lein REPL
+* First Demo: "select * from LogDataEvent"
 * Commands Examples

 ---